 Your parasympathetic state is your body’s relaxed mode.
 We should be in a parasympathetic state most of the time, because being relaxed is key to maintaining homeostasis (balance in the body).
 There are a number of very important bodily functions that take place when our body is in parasympathetic state.
 Let’s have a look at them:

 If we are not relaxed when we eat, our digestive system shuts off and food doesn’t get broken down or absorbed properly.
 This can result in leaky gut, nutrient deficiencies and more.
 Being in parasympathetic state enables the following digestive processes:

 - Adequate production of hydrochloric acid in your stomach to break down food, especially proteins;

 - Secretion of the necessary enzymes to break down all food molecules;

 - Stimulation of bile production and release from the liver and gallbladder to emulsify (breakdown) fats;

 - Peristalsis (muscle contractions that push food through the GI tract);

 - Forms healthy and solid stools that help eliminate toxins from the body.

-When these processes aren’t working, as a result of being stressed or not properly in the parasympathetic state of “rest and digest” then we can end up with issues downstream.
+When these processes aren’t working (as a result of experiencing chronic stress or not properly entering a parasympathetic state) then we can end up with issues downstream.